 To achieve franchise success, here are a few key ways you can put this principle to work:

-• If you’ve never been self-employed, talk to some entrepreneurs about their challenges and victories.
-Also read up on finances and taxes.
+- If you’ve never been self-employed, talk to some entrepreneurs about their challenges and victories.
+Educate yourself about business finances and taxes.

 Set Measurable Goals

-I’m always more successful when I set goals for both myself and my franchise, and revisit them regularly.
-Especially when I first open a business, I like to set weekly or even daily goals to help keep myself on track.
+I’m always more successful when I set goals for both myself and my business, and revisit them regularly.
+Especially when I first start a project, I like to set weekly or even daily goals to help keep myself on track.
 I pair those with monthly, quarterly, and annual goals to make sure I don’t lose sight of the forest for the trees.
 Then I re-evaluate my goals regularly, to ensure they’re still relevant to my life and business.

 To increase your odds of franchise success, I recommend using a framework like the SMART method for goal-setting: make your goals specific, measurable, attainable, relevant, and time-based.
 For instance, instead of saying, “I want to grow my business,” say, “I want to launch a new location each year for the first three years.”
 Break big goals into smaller, SMART goals.
-If you want to retire early, for example, figure out how much money you need to make that possible.
+If you want to retire early, for example, figure out how much money you need, and when you need it.
 Then set specific targets and timelines to make it happen.
 For instance, you might aim for achieving $5M in revenue within five years.

 Never Stop Learning